 Master in Meteorology

-The Faculty of Physics at the Ludwig Maximilians University of Munich offers a four-semester Master of Science degree program in Meteorology.
+The Faculty of Physics at the Ludwig Maximilians University of Munich offers a four-semester Master of Science degree program in meteorology and atmospheric physics.
 Studies can be started both in the winter and summer semester.
-This Master's program is divided into two blocks: In the first and second semesters the Master's students attend courses in the research areas of Meteorology.
+This Master's program is divided into two blocks: In the first and second semesters the Master's students attend courses in the research areas of meteorology and atmospheric Physics.
 The third and fourth semesters are devoted to the one-year master's thesis.

 Goals of the Master's Degree Program

 The Master's students will acquire the following basic knowledge and abilities during their studies: